DanielCalvo/studies/Terraform/TerraformAssociateCertification/StudyGuide/study_notes.md

 #### 044. Using local workspaces with workspace documentation
 - https://www.terraform.io/docs/state/workspaces.html
+- Workspaces are workspaces (duh) on the same directory, but each workspace has it's own terraform state
+- For local state, Terraform stores the workspace states in a directory called terraform.tfstate.d
+- For example, if you have the bar workspace, state will be at `terraform.tfstate.d/bar/terraform.tfstate`

 #### 045. Importing existing resources with import documentation
 - https://www.terraform.io/docs/commands/import.html